Sopur/Discord-user-bots/README.md

 //                           v
 client.get_invite_info("invite-code", false);
 //                                      ^
-// Make this second parameter true if you want to use a http link, it's false by default
+// Make this second parameter true if you want to use an https link, it's false by default

 //                    The guild ID
 //                          v